Jaishree97/90DaysOfDevOps/2026/day-22/devops-git-practice/day-22-notes.md

 # Task 6: Understand the Git Workflow

-## 1. What is the difference between `git add` and `git commit`?
+### 1. What is the difference between `git add` and `git commit`?

-- `git add` moves changes to the staging area.
+- `git add` keeps files in the staging area so they can be included in the next commit.

-- `git commit` saves staged changes permanently into Git history.
+- `git commit` saves staged changes into the repository history with a commit message.

----

-## 2. What does the staging area do?
+### 2. What does the staging area do?
 Why doesn't Git just commit directly?

-- The staging area stores selected changes before they are committed.
+- The staging area stores files and changes that will be included in the next commit.

-- It allows us to review and organize changes before creating a commit.
+- It helps review and organize changes before committing.

-- This helps avoid accidental commits and gives better control over version history.

----
+- It prevents accidental commits.

-## 3. What information does `git log` show you?
+### 3. What information does `git log` show you?

-- `git log` displays commit history.
+- `git log` shows commit history.

-- It shows commit IDs, author information, dates, and commit messages.
+- It displays commit ID, author, date and commit message.

----

-## 4. What is the `.git/` folder and what happens if you delete it?
+### 4. What is the `.git/` folder and what happens if you delete it?

-- The `.git/` folder stores the complete history of your repository.

-- It contains commits, branches, tags, configuration files, and references.
+- `.git/` stores repository history, branches, tags and configuration files.

-- If the `.git/` folder is deleted, Git tracking and history are permanently lost.
+- If deleted, Git tracking and commit history are lost.

----

-## 5. What is the difference between a working directory, staging area, and repository?
+### 5. What is the difference between a working directory, staging area, and repository?

-### Working Directory

-The area where files are created and modified.
+- **Working Directory** – Place where files are created and modified.

-### Staging Area

-The area where selected changes are prepared before committing.
+- **Staging Area** – Area where changes are prepared before committing.

-### Repository

-The Git database that stores commits, branches, tags, and project history.
+- **Repository** – Stores commits, branches and complete project history.